Student Leadership, & Organizations

 It is also your responsibility to know the limitations and requirements before working with a vendor.
 If you use the words “MSU,” “Michigan State University,” “Michigan State,” or any other MSU trademarks on any products or apparel or other merchandise, you must fill out a licensing form and receive approval from the University’s Licensing and Trademark Office.
 The College of Veterinary Medicine also has its logos and information about apparel/merchandise design on the intranet through iCVM.
 You may always ask the Office of Marketing and Communications if the designs you create meet the University branding standards: communications@cvm.msu.edu.

-Fundraising for student classes and club activities is an essential financial source.
-Before beginning a new fundraising event, it is recommended that the student class, club, or organization contact the secretary or social chairs of the other groups to avoid duplication of events or merchandise.
+Fundraising for Student Classes and Clubs activities is an essential financial source.
+Before beginning a new fundraising event, it is recommended that the student class or club, contact the Secretary or Social Chairs of the other groups to avoid duplication of events or merchandise.
 The sale of food items as a fundraiser is not recommended.
-Generally, food or beverage sales are not permitted when Sparty’s Café is open.
-The specific guidelines regarding the sale of food on campus may be found here.

 Room reservation requests for student club and organization meetings must be made through CampusGroups.